mreginato/skimmingLoci/README.md

 `conda deactivate`

-* Remember to activate the environment prior running the pipeline (otherwise you'll likely get an error).
+* Remember to activate the environment before running the pipeline (otherwise you'll likely get an error).

 **********
 #### skimmingLoci